shelbyharner/gallery-of-horns/README.md

 ### Lab 3 - Time Estimates

 Number and name of feature: Modal
-Estimate of time needed to complete: 60 minutes
+Estimate of time needed to complete: 2 hours
 Start time: 2:30
 Finish time:
 Actual time needed to complete: